crazyvinvin/Portfolio-S3/README.md

       - name: Push to registry
         run: sudo docker push registry.mcsynergy.nl/mcsa-frontend:latest
 ```
-The delivery workflow runs the dockerfile to create a new image, then logs in to the registry and pushes the new image.
+The delivery workflow runs the dockerfile to create a new image.
+It then logs in to the registry and pushes the newly created image.
 The reason why I have chosen to host my own registry is because on the docker-hosted registry you have to pay to store more than 1 private image.
 I want to store atleast 2 private images and probably even more in the future.
 The registry is authenticated using basic username and password authentication.

 ## Deployment
 At home I have a super old intel NUC that serves as my server.
 To be able to really use my application I had to deploy the Docker images stored in my registry as Docker containers.
 To do this I have written a docker-compose file for each application.